 If you're surrounded by water for the majority of your sailing, it only makes sense that you should be able to swim in it.
-For those with a yen for diving, more upscale, adventure-based lines like Windstar and Paul Gauguin offer scuba experiences, regardless of experience level.
-The latter, for example, hosts both PADI certification classes and refresher courses.
+For those with a yen for diving, adventure-based lines like Royal Caribbean and Paul Gauguin offer scuba experiences, regardless of experience level.
+Both lines host extra-fee PADI certification classes.

-Hang ten on your next Royal Caribbean cruise with the line's FlowRider surf simulator.
+Hang 10 on your next Royal Caribbean cruise with the line's FlowRider surf simulator.
 Open hours are posted on each day's schedule, and with a few quick pointers from the helpful crew members who staff it, you'll be on your way in no time.
-If you find that you're unable to get the hang of it after a few attempts, you can also pay for instruction.
-(It'll cost you a pretty penny, though; prices start at about $70 per person for group lessons and about $550 to rent the FlowRider for your own private instruction.)
+If you find that you're unable to get the hang of it after a few attempts, you can also pay for instruction via group lessons or a private FlowRider rental.